Sasanian conquest of Jerusalem: Background

+Persecution of Jews and Samaritans

 Jews and Samaritans were persecuted frequently by the Byzantines resulting in numerous revolts.
 Byzantine religious propaganda developed strong anti-Jewish elements.
 In several cases Jews tried to help support the Sasanian advance.
 A pogrom in Antioch in 608 would lead to a Jewish revolt in 610 which was crushed.
 Jews also revolted in both Tyre and Acre in 610.
 The Jews of Tyre were massacred in reprisal.
 Unlike in earlier times when Jews had supported Christians in the fight against Shapur I, the Byzantines had now become viewed as oppressors.

+Bar Kokhba revolt

-Following the Bar Kokhba revolt in 135 CE Jews were prohibited from entering the city.
+Following the Bar Kokhba revolt in 135 CE, Jews were prohibited from entering the city.
 Constantine allowed Jews to enter for one day each year, during the holiday of Tisha B'Av.
-In 438 CE the Empress Eudocia removed the ban on Jews entering the city.
-However, following violent Christian opposition the ban was reinstated.
+In 438 CE, the Empress Eudocia removed the ban on Jews entering the city.
+However, following violent Christian opposition, the ban was reinstated.
 The ban on settlement was maintained until the Arab conquest, except during the reign of the emperor Julian and from 614–617 under the Persians.
 Due to these circumstances Jerusalem is thought to have had only a small Jewish population prior to the events of 614.

-Revolt and its aftermath
+Jewish rebellion and Sasanian advance

 Following the unopposed capture of Jerusalem, control of the city was handed to Nehemiah ben Hushiel and Benjamin of Tiberias.
 Nehemiah was then appointed the ruler of Jerusalem.
 He began making arrangements for the building of the Third Temple, and sorting out genealogies to establish a new High Priesthood.
-After only a few months a Christian revolt occurred.
+After only a few months, a Christian revolt occurred.
 Nehemiah ben Hushiel and his council of sixteen righteous were killed along with many other Jews, some throwing themselves off the city walls.

 Following the outburst of violence in Jerusalem the surviving Jews fled to Shahrbaraz's encampment at Caesarea.
 Christians were able to briefly retake the city before the walls were breached by Shahrbaraz's forces who lay siege to the city.
 According to Antiochus Strategos, the abbot Modestos set out to Jericho where he mustered a force from the Byzantine troops which were garrisoned there.
 However, once the Byzantine troops caught sight of the overwhelming Persian army encamped outside the city walls, they fled, fearing a suicidal battle.
 Sources vary on how long the siege lasted.
 Depending on the source it lasted 19, 20 or 21 days.